 In dense urban areas, one of the best ways to tackle congestion is to increase levels of walking.
 The most space efficient way of moving people around is by walking.
 You can comfortably fit 30 pedestrians in the space taken by one car travelling at around 50kph.

 Reduced vehicle emissions – an average car carrying 1.2 passengers emits 302 grams of C02 equivalent per passenger kilometre.
 Average C02 equivalent emissions per pedestrian are negligible.

 21. Best for getting about

 From the magnificent harbour foreshore to the hidden laneway treasures, there’s no better way to explore Sydney than on foot.
-To celebrate our steps in creating sustainable cities, the City of Sydney and the NSW State Government will host Walk21, the world’s leading international conference on walking.
+To celebrate our steps in creating sustainable cities, the City of Sydney and the NSW State Government hosted Walk21, the world’s leading international conference on walking.